-First Day At Work?
-Here's How To Rock Your First Day On The Job
+What to Do on Your First Day of Work?
+Tips to Rock Your First Day at New Job

 The first day of your new job can be both exciting and stressful.
 You’re probably excited to start working (and making money), but also feel a bit nervous about making the right impression.
-Here’s what you need to do to crush your first day on the job.
+So what to do on your first day of work?
+Here are our tips to rock your first day at your new job.

 Arrive early: Map out your route to work in advance so you know exactly where to go and how long it will take to get there.
 Be sure to arrive a few minutes early to give yourself time to freshen up.
 If you have a remote job and your first day of work is at home instead of the office, wake up early to set up your workspace, test your technology in advance to make sure there are no issues, and read our tips for how to work from home.